Leverett Saltonstall: U.S. Senator

-In 1944, Saltonstall was elected to the United States Senate in a special election to fill the unexpired term created by the resignation of U.S. Senator Henry Cabot Lodge, Jr. He was re-elected three times, serving from 1945 to 1967.
+In 1944, Saltonstall was elected to the United States Senate in a special election to fill the unexpired term created by the resignation of U.S. Senator Henry Cabot Lodge Jr. He was re-elected three times, serving from 1945 to 1967.
 Early in his first term, in April 1945 he was one of a dozen Senators and Congressmen who toured the Buchenwald Concentration Camp at the invitation of Gen. Dwight Eisenhower to attest to the reality of Nazi atrocities.
 Those he defeated included John H. Corcoran in 1944, John I. Fitzgerald in 1948, Foster Furcolo in 1954, and Thomas J. O'Connor in 1960.
 During his tenure in the Senate, he served as the Senate Republican Whip and on five influential Senate committees.
-He also served as the chair of the Senate Republican Conference, 1957–1966.
+He also served as the chair of the Senate Republican Conference, 1957–1967.
 He was viewed as a political moderate, and served as a mediating force between the party's conservative and progressive wings.
 He was an unspectacular but effective legislator, good at drafting legislation and finding compromise language.
 When he left office, after more than thirty years in politics, he had few political enemies.
 Saltonstall voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Saltonstall was one of thirteen Republican senators to vote in favor of the creation of Medicare.
+As a senator, Saltonstall was described by The Washington Post as neither liberal or conservative, but as being on the side of common sense.

+Personal life

+In 1916, Saltonstall married Alice Wesselhoeft (1893–1981) of Jaffrey, New Hampshire.
+Together they had six children, including: